Hiroshima will forever be connected to the atomic bomb, but it’s not a radioactive wasteland. Today it’s a thriving city with over a million citizens.

 By the time that you finish your trip to the tower, it should be getting a little late in the day.
 Start walking northeast across the Aioi Bridge toward shopping, dining, and drinks.

-The Tokaichimachi area is in a central part of Hiroshima and includes a dense collection of residential and commercial blocks.
-Here you’ll find a wide selection of places to shop and eat.
+The Tokaichimachi area is in a central part of Hiroshima.
+It includes a dense collection of residential and commercial blocks.
+Here, you’ll find a wide selection of places to shop and eat.

-In the evening, many of the area cocktail bars start opening their doors.
-While the area doesn’t have a thriving nightlife, you can still have a good time exploring the neighborhood and trying to find various watering holes.
+In the evening, many of the area’s cocktail bars start opening their doors.
+The area doesn’t have a thriving nightlife.
+But you can still have a great time exploring the neighbourhood and trying to find various watering holes.

 As your night winds down, there are several stations in the area that can take you directly back to the Hiroshima Station.
 In just a single day, you’ve explored the most important landmarks in the city and hopefully got to taste most of the local cuisine!